Taught course

 Course content

-This distinctive and exciting programme integrates textual and historical approaches to the study of film and television with film-making practice.
-As a student on this innovative course, you will engage with critical and theoretical perspectives and develop analysis skills at a high level.
+This distinctive and exciting programme integrates filmmaking practice with textual and historical approaches to the study of film and television.
+As a student in this innovative course, you can engage with critical and theoretical perspectives and develop analysis skills at a high level.
 You will also have the opportunity to learn the skills of filmmaking, working intensively in small groups to explore narrative and aesthetic possibilities and gain insights into the craft and industry of screen media.
 You will encounter a range of different research methods and be supported as you progress to independent learning and individual practice.

-The University of Bristol has more than 40 years of experience in this field and the programme draws on the expertise of world-leading scholars, expert practitioners and industry professionals.
+The University of Bristol has over 40 years of experience in this field and the programme draws on the expertise of world-leading scholars, expert practitioners and industry professionals.
 The Department of Film and Television hosts a series of research seminars and industry talks designed to enrich your studies.
-Our facilities include two cinemas, production studios, animation and edit suites, seminar rooms and sound rooms.
+Our facilities include two cinemas, a production studio, animation and edit suites, seminar rooms and sound rooms.

 Information for international students